bigbluebutton/bigbluebutton.github.io/_posts/2016-12-08-green-light.md

 Once an OAuth provider is configured GreenLight will allow users to login and use authenticated meetings.

+If you are using an ActiveDirectory LDAP server, you should determine the name of your user id parameter to set `LDAP_UID`.
+It is commonly 'sAMAccountName' or 'UserPrincipalName'.

 ## 7. Configuring email notifications (optional)

 There are three steps to configuring email notifications: